 "I could be sent to prison for my debts"

 Many people worry that they could be sent for prison for not paying their debts.
-While this was a real risk in the olden days, there’s absolutely no need to worry about prison for almost all debts.
+While this was a real risk in past, there’s absolutely no need to worry about prison for almost all debts nowadays.

 A prison sentence could technically be enforced for non-payment of the following debts, but this is extremely rare: